 Through the Sustainable CT Fellowship Program, students from Connecticut colleges and universities will receive training, supervision, and a stipend to help our communities implement Sustainable CT actions and obtain points towards certification.

-12 students have been selected as part of the 2018 Sustainable CT Fellowship Program.
+12 students were selected as part of the 2018 Sustainable CT Fellowship Program.
 Learn more about them here.

 Submission deadline to become a Sustainable CT fellow for 2018 has passed.
-Check back in the Fall for our 2019 application timeline.
+Check back soon for our 2019 application timeline.

 - Municipalities get free help to implement Sustainable CT actions.

 - Connecticut college and university students gain valuable training and professional experience, become part of a dynamic cohort, and help make change at the local level.

 - Sustainable CT will train fellows and provide stipends (approximately $5,000 for full-time work in summer 2018).

 - Our Council of Governments partners will host and provide supervision to Sustainable CT Fellows in their regional offices.

 - Help the Sustainability Team implement Sustainable CT actions.

 - Collect data for inventories, assessments, and plans related to Sustainable CT actions.